DarkWarrior703/anime-cli/README.md

 ## Usage

 ```
-anime-cli <args>
+anime-cli args
 ```
-where args is the name of anime
+where _args_ is the name of anime

-It will display a table containing info about the animes that contain the args.
+It will display a table containing info about the animes that contain the _args_.

 ## To-do